EternityForest/awesome-standards/README.md

 Be aware when writing manuals that some people's tapes may only have inches.
 Soft clothing type tapes are cheap and essential for some tasks

+### Concealed Blade Safety Cutter

+These are unfortunately not standardized, although Martor's replaceable blade version might be a candidate.

+The general concept of them, however, is a large improvement over knives if you need to cut up cardboard or open boxes.

 ### Android or iOS device

 People frequently do not have a laptop on hand, ideally ensure that any smart device related maintenance tasks can be done using a phone.

-I would consider Android to be more standard and more reliable than any desktop OS, because practical in more environments.
+I would consider Android to be more standard and more reliable than just about any desktop OS.

 ### Arc lighter